 A variable font animation shows the final version of Albaro Text from Light → Black.

-Observing Albaro’s unique character unfold has been a challenging yet enriching experience, with the broad nib pen as a constant companion; giving it a unique warmth and sophistication.
+Watching Albaro’s unique character develop has been a challenging but rewarding experience, with the broad-nib pen as a constant companion, giving it a special warmth and sophistication.